Jorgelina-Etchevest/food-store-programacion3/README.md

 **Jorgelina Etchevest**

-Economist | Data Analytics | Business Intelligence
+Economist transitioning into **Data Analytics** and **Business Intelligence**, with experience in software development, data analysis, and business problem solving.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.